MSc (one year full-time or two years and four months part-time on campus or distance learning)

 International students must provide evidence of proficiency in English- IELTS 6.0 band score (with no element below 5.5) or above are proof of this.

 There is also a possibility to take a language test.

 This course is intended for graduates or experienced practitioners in:

-This course will appeal to architects, architectural technicians, engineers, designers and design/project managers working in the built environment.
+This course will appeal to architects, architectural technicians, engineers, designers and design/project/construction/facility managers working in the built environment.
 You will have a strong interest in efficient multidisciplinary collaboration through design and construction processes.
 You will have a desire to advance your current knowledge base and to specialise in integrated design and advanced BIM technologies.

 A strong academic and/or professional background is required, and you should be prepared to take the initiative once guidance has been given due to the specialised nature of the material that will be covered.